hlascelles/karina_personal_website/_posts/notes/2025-01-01-thoughts-on-food.md

 ### Goal #2 - avoid the things that are bad for me

 We all know that certain things are bad for our health - ultra-processed foods, trans fats, fructose, emulsifiers, etc.
-Talking about how bad they are doesn't help us to reduce our intake, instead we need answers - what can I eat instead? and what to do about my cravings for the unhealthy stuff?
+Talking about how bad they are doesn't really help us to reduce our intake, instead we need answers - what can I eat instead? and what to do about my cravings for the unhealthy stuff?

 But first, let's start by examining how these unhealthy things end up inside me.
 Broadly speaking, there are three categories of foods I consume - restaurant and take away meals (prepared by a business, ingredient list not included), ready meals from supermarkets (prepared by a business, ingredient list provided), meals I make myself (from things I buy in a supermarket, ingredient lists provided).